-Japan does not designate ports and airports for imports of SBT.

-Inspections are conducted when necessary, based on results of the strict examination of the relevant documents submitted to the Ministry of Economy, Trade and Industry (METI) and Customs by importers.

-iii.
-Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being imported as a different species:- iv.
-Process for checking and collecting CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Re-export/Export after landing of domestic product Form):-
+- i.
+Rules for designating specific ports for the import of SBT:-Japan does not designate ports and airports for imports of SBT. - ii.
+Inspections required for imports of SBT (including % coverage):-Inspections are conducted when necessary, based on results of the strict examination of the relevant documents submitted to the Ministry of Economy, Trade and Industry (METI) and Customs by importers. - iii.
+Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being imported as a different species:During the 2017/2018 fishing season, Japan conducted genetic tests for 3,775 samples of declared bigeye and yellowfin tuna which were imported.
+The tests did not find any disguised SBT. - Process for checking and collecting CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Re-export/Export after landing of domestic product Form):- Importers are required to obtain approval from the Government of Japan for imports of SBT.

-During the 2016/17 fishing season, Japan conducted genetic tests for 1,350 samples of declared bigeye and yellowfin tuna which were imported.
-The tests did not find any disguised SBT.

-Importers are required to obtain approval from the Government of Japan for imports of SBT.
 To apply for imports, importers have to submit the relevant documents, including the application form and CDS documents (CMF, REEF), to FAJ and METI, and/or Customs.
 FAJ and METI, and/or Customs approve imports based on the results of strict examination of the submitted documents.
 CDS documents are collected by Customs when the SBT products are imported.

-From 1st January 2010, Japan requires SBT importers to submit tagging data of the imported wild SBT products, including tag number, length and weight, in order to ensure that the products was caught in accordance with all the relevant CCSBT conservation and management measures.

-v.
-Reference to applicable legislation and penalties:-

-Up to 1 year prohibition of any import of SBT and/or imprisonment or fine (Foreign Exchange and Foreign Trade Act, Article 52 etc)

-vi.
-Other relevant information:-
+From 1st January 2010, Japan requires SBT importers to submit tagging data of the imported wild SBT products, including tag number, length and weight, in order to ensure that the products was caught in accordance with all the relevant CCSBT conservation and management measures. - v.
+Reference to applicable legislation and penalties:-Up to 1 year prohibition of any import of SBT and/or imprisonment or fine (Foreign Exchange and Foreign Trade Act, Article 52 etc) - vi.
+Other relevant information3:-N/A